mne-tools/mne-lsl/README.md

 BSL supports `python >= 3.6` and requires:
 - numpy
 - scipy
-- pylsl
 - mne
 - pyqt5
 - pyqtgraph

+BSL uses `pylsl` to interface with LSL.
+A version is provided in `bsl.externals` and should work 'as is' on most systems.
+A different version of `pylsl` can be installed and will be automatically selected by BSL if available.

+BSL uses `psychopy` for trigger via an on-board parallel port.
+A version including only the `parallel` module is provided in `bsl.externals` and should work 'as is' on most systems.
+A different version of `psychopy` can be installed and will be automatically selected by BSL if available.

 Optional dependencies for trigger via a parallel port (LPT):
 - pyserial, if the [Arduino to LPT converter](https://github.com/fcbg-hnp/arduino-trigger) is used.

-- psychopy, if the on-board parallel port is used.
+BSL can be installed via `pip` with `pip install bsl`.

-BSL can be installed in normal mode with `python setup.py install` or in developement mode with `python setup.py develop`.
-Optional dependencies can be installed using the keywords:
+BSL can be installed from a cloned repository in normal mode with `python setup.py install` or in developement mode with `python setup.py develop`.
+Optional dependencies can be installed using the
+keywords:
 - parallel, parallelport, lpt
 - doc, doc-build, documentation
 - test, testing

+Note that the optional dependencies do not include the dependencies present in `bsl.externals`.

 # Documentation